ksssoyu/diffusion-structure-disentanglement/README.md

 > **"Can we change the object identity (e.g., Cat → Tiger) while strictly preserving its pose and layout?"**

 This project investigates the internal representations of Text-to-Image Diffusion Models.
-By selectively injecting attention maps from a source generation into a target generation, we demonstrate that **Self-Attention** layers govern the geometric structure (spatial layout, pose), while **Cross-Attention** layers control the semantic content and style.
+By selectively injecting attention maps from a source generation into a target generation, demonstrate that **Self-Attention** layers govern the geometric structure (spatial layout, pose), while **Cross-Attention** layers control the semantic content and style.

 ---

 ## 🖼️ Teaser Results

 ### Structure-Aware Semantic Editing (Cat → Tiger)
-We transform a source cat into a tiger.
+Transform a source cat into a tiger.
 Notice how the **pose, head orientation, and paw positions** are perfectly preserved, even though the semantic identity has changed.

 ![Teaser Result](assets/teaser_tiger.png)
 *(Left: Source Image | **Center: Self-Attention Injection (Ours)** | Right: Cross-Attention Injection)*